-GSTR 3B return is a summary return and not an invoice level return as such GSTR 1, which carries the details of input tax credit availed on input goods and or services and the tax liability on the outward supply of goods and or services on provisional basis.
+GSTR 3B return is a summary return and not an invoice level return as such GSTR 1, which carries the details of input tax credit availed on input goods and or services and the tax liability on the outward supply of goods and or services on a provisional basis.

-Although one say that such discrepancy will eventually get highlighted by itself as currently a summary data is being provided and there are good chances to miss any invoice, but on the other face of it there also lies a fact that in GSTR 1, invoice level data will be furnished and there will be rare chances of any line item getting missed.
+Although one say that such discrepancy will eventually get highlighted by itself as currently a summary data is being provided and there are good chances to miss any invoice, on the other face of it there also lies a fact that in GSTR 1, invoice level data will be furnished and there will be rare chances of any line item getting missed.

-The question here arises about the availability of input tax credit where in the supplier does not pay the GST collected from the recipient of goods and or services.
+The question here arises about the availability of input tax credit wherein the supplier does not pay the GST collected from the recipient of goods and or services.

-Well the answers lie in the provisions provided under GST Act which clearly says that linking the event of tax payment by a supplier, to the availability of input credit to the buyer and not just the availability of a ‘matched genuine invoice’ is a wrong interpretation of law.
+Well the answers lie in the provisions provided under GST Act which clearly says that linking the event of tax payment by a supplier, to the availability of input credit to the buyer and not just the availability of a ‘matched genuine invoice’ is a wrong interpretation of the law.

 Under normal business circumstances, a transaction gets completed when the goods or services are delivered, invoices received, and the payments made against them.
 An indirect tax regime requires the supplier to act as an agent of the Government to charge the tax on the invoice, collect it, and remit it.
-In a value added tax regime (like GST), the buyer avails the input credit of the tax thus paid on the invoice, which has been paid to the supplier in good faith as per the directions of law.
+In a value-added tax regime (like GST), the buyer avails the input credit of the tax thus paid on the invoice, which has been paid to the supplier in good faith as per the directions of law.

-To prevent fraudulent claims, either of non-existent invoices, or for amounts which are not as per the original invoice, the concept of invoice matching under GST has been introduced in the system.
-Therefore, even if the supplier does not pay the tax collected from recipient of goods and or services, it does not bar the recipient from availing the input tax credit.
+To prevent fraudulent claims, either of non-existent invoices or for amounts which are not as per the original invoice, the concept of invoice matching under GST has been introduced in the system.
+Therefore, even if the supplier does not pay the tax collected from the recipient of goods and or services, it does not bar the recipient from availing the input tax credit.

 The first step in matching purchase invoices with the GSTR 3B return filed is to compare the purchases available in your books with respect to GSTR 2A (available on GST portal) of the respective return period.